Sean Patrick Goble: Brenda Kay Hagy

-Brenda Kay Hagy, 45, became Goble's first known victim.
+Brenda Kay Hagy, 45, was Goble's second known victim.
 A native of Bloomington, Indiana, Hagy had a history of criminal charges in her native state for trespassing into truck stops, areas that are hotspots for prostitution.
 Hagy frequently moved across the east side of the country as a vagrant.
 She stayed at a homeless shelter in Gainesville, Florida on January 22, 1995.
 The next day she voyaged to Tennessee where, at a service station, she was abducted by Goble, who proceeded to rape and strangle her to death, breaking her neck in the process.
 He later drove his truck all the way to Bristol, Virginia, where he left her body along an access road to Interstate 81.
 He ran over her legs while in the process of driving away.
-The body was found later that day.
+The body was found the following morning by a newspaper carrier walking along I-81.
 An investigation was set up by police, who received numerous tips, the most promising being from a trucker who said he saw a semi parked along the same access road hours before Hagy's body was found.

 Sherry Tew Mansur

 Sherry Tew Mansur, 34, had a history of arrests for prostitution from 1982 to 1994.
-She was last seen alive by friends and family on January 31, 1995 while visiting her sister in Bowie, Md.
-She later left the home with her 2 year old niece, who (her niece) was located the following morning in Washington, DC. ln Fredericksburg, VA Goble picked Ms Mansur up while driving his truck.
+She was last seen alive by friends and family on January 31, 1995, while visiting her sister in Bowie, Maryland.
+She later left the home with her 2 year old niece; her niece was located the following morning in Washington, DC.
+In Fredericksburg, Virginia, Goble picked up Mansur while driving his truck.
 According to Goble, the two had sex before he decided to strangle her to death.
 He later dumped her body along Interstate 40, where it was found on February 19.
 When it was found, her identity could not be conclusively proven, so for the next few months, she was only known as "Jane Doe".

 Alice Rebecca Hanes

 Alice Rebecca Hanes, 36, was a native of Columbus, Ohio.
 She had been convicted of prostitution in the past.
 Her last location before her death was in Salina, Kansas, when she called from a truck stop along Interstate 70.
-From there, she hitchhiking to Tennessee, where Goble kidnapped her from a gas station and smothered her to death.
+From there, she hitchhiked to Tennessee, where Goble kidnapped her from a gas station and smothered her to death.
 He dumped her body along Interstate 81 in Virginia.